 Students who must leave the school for any reason during the day after having once arrived on the grounds must notify the office.
-If the reason for leaving is verified by a parent or guardian, the student will be allowed to sign out only with the principal, counselor or designated staff members' verification.
-Failure to notify office will result in disciplinary actions.
+If the reason for leaving is verified by a parent or guardian, the student will be allowed to be signed out only with the principal, counselor or designated staff members' verification.
+Failure to notify the office will result in disciplinary actions.
 Students who leave during the noon hour, or arrive during the noon hour, need to have a parent/guardian present to sign them out (or in) unless prior arrangements have been made with office personnel.
-Students arriving at school after classes have started are to report to the office so that staff can correctly verify the time of arrival and update the master attendance form.
+Students arriving at school after classes have started must be accompanied by a parent/guardian and are to report to the office so that staff can correctly verify the time of arrival and update the master attendance form.